PIFSC-NMFS-NOAA/PIFSC-DBVersionControlModule/docs/Database Upgrade and Rollback SOP.md

         -   Execute the automated development version of the SQL*Plus rollback script on the development database schema
             -   Compare the development and production database schemas using the Oracle SQL Developer Database Diff tool to confirm they are identical
     -   #### Testing the test scripts
-        -   Drop all objects in the development schema and deploy the post-upgrade version of the database to the development schema using the standard development database deployment script (example: [PTS deploy_dev.sql](https://picgitlab.nmfs.local/centralized-data-tools/pifsc-facilities-tracking/-/blob/master/SQL/deploy_dev.sql)).
+        -   Drop all objects in the development schema and deploy the post-upgrade version of the database to the development schema using the standard development database deployment script (example: [deploy_dev_v1.1.sql](https://picgitlab.nmfs.local/esd-sees/longline-cost-earnings/-/blob/master/docs/release_documentation/Version_1.2/Deployment_Scripts/automated_deployments/deploy_dev_v1.1.sql?ref_type=heads)).
         -   Perform the same process as the [development scripts](#testing-the-development-scripts) with the test version of the scripts on the test schema and compare it to the development schema for the post-upgrade version.
 -   ### Production Database Upgrade/Rollback Process
     -   #### Automated rollback procedure